SciCrunch/sckan-query-examples/README.md

   * Connections are annotated with SPARC vocabularies - a set of SPARC anatomical terms mapped to the community ontologies like UBERON

-## How are Neuronal Connectivites Modelled in SCKAN?
+## Representing SCKAN Connectivity Models

 The neuronal connectivities in SCKAN are modelled at the ‘Neuron Population’ level.
 A neuron population refers to a set of neuron types with shared defining properties e.g., phenotypes.
 For example, populations that have their somas located in the SCG can be differentiated by considering their projection targets.